calendar42/Calendar42-documentation/rest-api/objects.md

 Currently the serializer for trip data still returns too much data and doesn't correctly format everything:

+* in the state object, define the codes & texts
 * In the root data object, deprecate everything but "legs":
     * deprecate .requestParameters (it's already in the parent object)
     * deprecate .walkTime